tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaani Culture and Important Concepts/mold.md

 ---

  # what is it
-One of the most importand aspects of [[Xylaan (location)| xylaani]] trade, functionaing as a building material, a crafting material, a
+One of the most importand aspects of [[Xylaan| xylaani]] trade, functionaing as a building material, a crafting material, a

  ### manufacturing